jameshamp/jameshamp.github.io/_pages/about.md

 Theory of Condensed Matter (TCM) Group at the Cavendish Laboratory.
 I obtained my undergraduate Masters degree from the University of Warwick where I received the Styles Prize for Excellence as the top graduating student in physics.
 I retain a keen interest in physics, especially statistical physics and frustrated magnetism.
+I have also contributed to open-source projects in Python, including NumPy, Man AHL's PyBloqs package, PyQvd, and the Pandas documentation.